 Diameter of anchor rope: It is strongly recommended to apply a risk management approach for determining diameter of anchor rope tied onto the loop rope, which is securely attached to the metal rebar installed in the concrete before pouring.
-The anchor rope can be 32 mm, and the loop can be 34 mm, as its best that the weakest rope breaks first.
-It is best that the mainline rope be 30-32 mm diam.
+The anchor rope can be 32 mm, the flexibility and the high-tension of the longline should be around 40-43 degrees.
+His is established in the original geometric design based on water depth and depth of submerged longline from the surface.